rosettatype/legible-typography/_chapters_es/4-what-is-measured-and-how.md

 <figure id="figure-4-3">
     <img src="{{ 'assets/illustrations/figure-4-3.png' | relative_url }}" alt="Comparison of line lengths of around 50 and 100 characters
 per line">
-    <figcaption class="aside"><strong>Figure 4.3:</strong> Comparison of line lengths of around 50 and 100 characters per line with no adjustments to line spacing.
+    <figcaption class="aside"><strong>Figura 4.3:</strong> Comparison of line lengths of around 50 and 100 characters per line with no adjustments to line spacing.
 Both line lengths use
     <span class="clarification" title="Illustration not to scale">10 point type with 12 point</span> line spacing.</figcaption>
 </figure>